opencontainers/distribution-spec/spec.md

 In this case, the path will look like the following: `/v2/<name>/tags/list?n=<int>` <sup>[end-8b](#endpoints)</sup>

 `<name>` is the namespace of the repository, and `<int>` is an integer specifying the number of tags requested.

-The response to such a request MAY return fewer than `<int>` results, but only when the total number of tags attached to the repository is less than `<int>`.
-Otherwise, the response MUST include `<int>` results.
-When `n` is zero, this endpoint MUST return an empty list, and MUST NOT include a `Link` header.
+The registry implementation MAY impose a maximum limit and return a partial set with pagination links.
+See [Pagination](#pagination) for information on how to handle pagination links.

-Without the `last` query parameter (described next), the list returned will start at the beginning of the list and include `<int>` results.
+Without the `last` query parameter (described next), the list returned will start at the beginning of the list.
 As above, the tags MUST be in lexical order.

 The `last` query parameter provides further means for limiting the number of tags.